 We found 7 internists who accept Aetna Bronze $15 Copay near Mansfield, TX.

 Dr. Khuong Phan's medical specialty is general internal medicine.
-Dr. Phan honors Aetna EPO, Blue Cross/Blue Shield, and Aetna HSA, as well as other insurance carriers.
-He studied medicine at the University of North Texas Health Science Center, Texas College of Osteopathic Medicine.
+Dr. Phan is an in-network provider for Aetna EPO, Blue Cross/Blue Shield, Aetna HSA, and more.
+He attended medical school at the University of North Texas Health Science Center, Texas College of Osteopathic Medicine.

-Dr. Manohar Vajja is a general internist in Dallas, TX and Mansfield, TX.
-He takes Aetna EPO, United Healthcare Compass, Aetna HSA, and more.
-Dr. Vajja is a graduate of Andhra Medical College.
+Dr. Manohar Vajja is a physician who specializes in general internal medicine.
+He honors several insurance carriers, including Aetna EPO, United Healthcare Compass, and Aetna HSA.
+Dr. Vajja graduated from Andhra Medical College.

 Conditions / Treatments

 Years Since Graduation

 A specialist in general internal medicine is often referred to as an “internist.”
 While internal medicine physicians also provide comprehensive care, they should not be confused with general practitioners or family medicine practitioners, both of which may provide pregnancy care, deliver babies, and treat children.
 An internal medicine doctor specializes only in the health care of adults.

 With internal medicine, there is never an illness too big or too small.
 These physicians have exceptionally broad-based training, and they can care for patients in any condition -- from healthy to dealing with serious medical issues.
 Because their scope is so wide, internal medicine physicians can provide an excellent picture of overall health.

 One of the unusual aspects of internal medicine is that physicians in this field often treat their patients for a very long time -- sometimes for life.
 They manage preventive care when their patients are well, and they become advocates and consultants when complex medical issues arise.
 Because internal medicine physicians tend to treat patients over a long period of time, they are an ideal choice to manage chronic illnesses.